By Daniel Brown, Vice President of Sales

 When analyzing lab equipment leasing vs buying, leasing often wins on speed and risk management.
 However, not all leases are created equal.

-Ideal scenario: Typical scenarios where it makes sense to choose a lease are 1) a startup needing GC capacity for a new method but isn’t sure if it will scale, or 2) a lab wanting to align payments with grant cycles.
+Ideal scenario: Typical scenarios where it makes sense to choose a lease are 1) a startup needing a GC system for a new method but isn’t sure if it will scale, or 2) a lab wanting to align payments with grant cycles.

 Many procurement teams default to the lowest sticker price—but that misses the bigger picture.
 When weighing lab equipment leasing vs buying, you must calculate the total cost of ownership (TCO):